lilaclil/ziningwang.github.io/_pages/about.md

 selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---
 Welcome to my website!
-I am a Assistant Professor of Marketing at Carroll School of Management, Boston College.
+I am an Assistant Professor of Marketing at Carroll School of Management, Boston College.
 As an empirical modeler, I aim to utilize both econometric and deep learning methods to address marketing challenges.
 My primary research focuses on **digital marketing, prosocial behavior, and automated video analysis**.

 I hold a Ph.D. from the University of British Columbia, an M.Sc. from Erasmus University, and a BEcon. from Beijing Foreign Studies University.